 settling in Bakersfield, California around 1940.
 During his early teenage years, Semie picked up the guitar, honing his skills playing with local gospel groups.
 Raised in a Pentacostal family, Semie had staunch religious convictions and loved Gospel Music.
 He would later build what he named Gospel Guitars and tour the United States playing in churches of all denominations.
 Semie passionately felt that gospel musicians were doing important work for the Lord, so they should have the finest instruments available, even if they couldn’t afford them.
 Consequently, Semie gave away dozens of Gospel Guitars on his tours.
 Not only was Semie a naturally talented guitarist, he was also a very good singer.
 But Semie's true passion was not performing.
 He was intrigued by the guitar itself and he was destined to become a legendary, innovative leader in guitar design and production.

-During their teenage years, Semie and his older brother Andy repaired and refinished guitars in their small work shop at home.
+During their teenage years, Semie Moseley and his older brother Andy repaired and refinished guitars in their small work shop at home.
 In 1952, Semie moved to Los Angeles to work at The Rickenbacker Guitar Factory.
 There he was under the tutelage of renowned German luthier Roger Rossmeisi, who was known for the German Carve and developed the neck through body design for Rickenbacker.
-During this time period, Semie also worked with Paul Bigsby, who designed the Bigsby Vibrato and had built modern
+During this time period, Semie also worked with Paul Bigsby, who designed the Bigsby Vibrato and had built

-between the nut and the bridge to constantly remain equal to the tension from the bridge to the string stop.
+and allowed the tension between the nut and the bridge to constantly remain equal to the tension from the bridge to the string stop.
 This not only assisted in tuning but also reduced string wear.

 The 1960’s models had high output pick ups and narrow small profile necks with thin low rounded frets.
 This neck design took less effort to

 play and allowed the player to slide up and down the neck faster.
 The Mosrite solid bodies had the distinctive German Carve and were beautifully finished.
-Semie also produced a line of high quality acoustic guitars, the Celebrity and Serenade Series, which were also quite successful.
+Semie Moseley also produced a line of high quality acoustic guitars, the Celebrity and Serenade Series, which were also quite successful.

 Mosrite Guitar sales received a gigantic boost in 1963 when Nokie Edwards, lead guitarist